“The Bow and Zen are One.”

 Saturn goes into a debilitated navamsha in the first pada.
 They have a very strong sense of resolve which they have to renew from time to time.
 Goals are delayed, returns are delayed.
 They might have a very strict calendar.
 The same tired old thing might come up again and again.
 These are the people who dust off the old hat to be worn again.
 The revert to the same tires old cliches, they repeat old news,

 Rahu in Punarvasu is typically a more difficult placement as it clouds the memories and implants false or exaggerated memories which is sometimes described as Borderline Personality Disorder (BPD), a mental condition characterised by unstable relationships, seeing things all good or all bad, drastic switches between euphoria and desperation, fear of abandonment and possible usage of drugs or alcohol as a coping mechanism.
-In modern times they can often be found coming in and out or rahab or possibly prison or some other forced confinement if Saturn is involved.
-All of this does however also lend to their unique intellect which often goes agains the social norm of the day.
+In modern times they can often be found coming in and out of rehab or possibly prison or some other form of forced confinement if Saturn is involved.
+All of this does however also lend to their unique intellect which often goes against the social norm of the day.
 They might have fascinating fingers, something unusual about them; they may be broken or bent, double jointed.

 Non-linear thinkers.
 Shatter shot like grape shot; ambivalence about where the shot goes, they don’t care.
 Shooting from the hip, they don’t really care where it goes, they don’t aim, they just shoot.
-Ancient narrative running thru the mind.
+Ancient narrative running through the mind.
 Rahu and ketu here can both give a person a strong shadow side.
 Those shadow sides are heavily cloaked.
 They might even black out so that parts of their memory are just missing.
-The counter part for these people may be an ancient civilisation like it was for Columbus, or a saint, an alien a refugee.
-They might be accompanies by memories of abandonment, non-linear (of scattered memories), memories messages of signals that seem completely random.
+The counterpart for these people may be an ancient civilisation like it was for Columbus, or a saint, an alien or a refugee.
+They might be accompanied by memories of abandonment, non-linear (of scattered memories), memories of messages or signals that seem completely random.
 Alyssa Milano has certainly made a name for herself with random messages online.
 People with this position are so fascinated by the ideological image that they don’t even notice the message they are sending out.
 They will often experience some kind of numbness or tingling due to neurological issues.